 One of the more overlooked aspects of choosing the right photo is its contrast.
 For background images, you want to select an image which has low contrast.
 This provides a more even background for the text or graphic that you want to place on top.
 This means images with high contrast, such as those showing a dark object over a bright background should not be considered.

 Instead, for an image that will act as background, you want something like a scenic view that shows roughly the same contrast for most of the photo.
 As a guide, whatever you place over the low contrast image of the photo should be high contrast so that it stands out.
 For example, if you used a scenic image of a dark forest, placing white text over the low contrast image should really bring out the lettering.
 You can still see the background image, but the text is easy to read.

 Conversely, if there were a few people in the forest that were high contrast.
 Then placing high contrast lettering would be problematic.
 The letters would tend to bleed into the high contrast areas of the image and become more difficult to read.
 You can compensate somewhat by lowering the contrast of the image manually through image-adjusting software such as Photoshop.

-Choose Colors that Get an Emotional Response
+Choose Colours that Get an Emotional Response

 A beautiful blue may remind people of the sky or ocean.
 While red acts as a warning or danger.
 The type of response you want to get will depend in large part on the colours of the image you choose.
 On social media, the use of certain colours such as pink, red, or purple encourage sharing while yellow, green, blue, or black actually discourage sharing.

-The colors you choose are important in terms of the image itself and any graphics, text, or other elements that you want to place on top of it.
+The colours you choose are important in terms of the image itself and any graphics, text, or other elements that you want to place on top of it.
 All of it should be coordinated with the purpose of the page so that everything aligns properly.

 Size & Shape